Best Way to Make Video Calls to Seniors with Alzheimer’s or Dementia in Nursing Homes

-Due to Covid-19, families may have a tough time keeping in touch and seniors may feel isolated or abandoned.
+Many families may have difficulty keeping in touch, and seniors may sometimes feel isolated or abandoned.
 This can be devastating for people with Alzheimer’s or dementia who aren’t able to use popular video calling apps and may not understand the situation.

-Michael Cottam, who cares for his father-in-law with dementia who lives in a nursing home, was struggling with this too.
-Then, he figured out how to make video calls without needing his father-in-law to press buttons and without needing help from staff each time.
-Here, he shares a solution everyone can use and setup mistakes to avoid.
+Michael Cottam cares for his father-in-law, who has dementia and lives in a nursing home and was struggling with this as well.
+Then, he figured out how to make video calls without needing his father-in-law to press buttons or get help from staff each time.
+Here, he shares a solution everyone can use and sets up mistakes to avoid.

-The coronavirus pandemic has made it very difficult to keep in touch with someone who lives in a nursing home or assisted living community.
+Modern times have made it challenging to keep in touch with someone who lives in a nursing home or assisted living community.

-To reduce exposure to Covid-19, most of these places are in lockdown, which means that family and friends aren’t allowed to visit in person – only staff can enter the building.
+At times, long-term care facilities go into “lockdown” to reduce exposure to illnesses in the community.
+Family and friends cannot visit in person – only staff can enter the building.

 To make matters worse, group activities and dining room meals inside many care communities have been suspended to keep residents physically distanced to help reduce the spread of the virus.

-This level of isolation and the major changes in daily routine has been especially devastating for people with Alzheimer’s, dementia, and other cognitive impairments.
+This level of isolation and the significant changes in daily routine have been especially devastating for people with Alzheimer’s, dementia, and other cognitive impairments.

 Accustomed to regular family visits and not being able to comprehend what a global pandemic is, someone with dementia doesn’t understand why they’re suddenly alone and often feels abandoned.

-Sure, there are plenty of video calling apps and devices out there, but for many older people, using these modern apps is confusing and overwhelming.
+Sure, there are plenty of video calling apps and devices, but these modern apps are confusing and overwhelming for many older people.

-And if they have memory issues, it’s even harder – you can teach them how to use the device on Tuesday, and by Thursday they’ve forgotten everything you taught them.
+And if they have memory issues, it’s even more challenging – you can teach them how to use the device on Tuesday, and by Thursday, they’ve forgotten everything you taught them.

 How we lost and then regained our connection with my father-in-law

-The care community staff was busy with added tasks due to Covid-19 and couldn’t spend much time helping residents connect with their families.
+The care staff was busy with added tasks and couldn’t spend much time helping residents connect with their families.

 Without their help, it’s nearly impossible for families to stay connected because someone with more advanced dementia isn’t able to initiate or accept video calls, no matter how simple the technology.

-And even without memory issues, most people in nursing homes aren’t terribly comfortable with new technologies like smartphones, touch screens, and voice recognition devices.
+Even without memory issues, most people in nursing homes aren’t comfortable with new technologies like smartphones, touch screens, and voice recognition devices.

 When we were able to get in touch with my father-in-law, we were shocked and saddened to see how quickly he had declined in such a short time.

-He got to the point where he couldn’t figure out how to answer his Android phone when it rang – let alone make a call himself.
+He reached the point where he couldn’t figure out how to answer his Android phone when it rang – let alone make a call himself.
 And then he’d forget to plug it in to recharge it, so when we’d call, we’d always get his voicemail.

 So, I figured out how to put a video calling system in place that would let us see and talk with him – without any action needed on his part.